yuanw19/Duelendar-Android/README.md

 to their home countries like me automatically convert homework due dates to their timezone.
-This is the ios version app,
+This is the Android version,
-checkout the anroid version in another repo.
+checkout the IOS version in another repo.